ANSYS Twin Builder: Connecting IoT Data to Simulations

 Whether you see this as an advantage or disadvantage depends on your position on integrations.

 ANSYS does not offer an IoT platform.
-To deploy a digital twin from Twin Builder, you’ll likely need to find a way to ‘make it work’ either with some of your own ingenious employees or consultants for an initial setup.
+To deploy a digital twin from Twin Builder, you’ll likely need to find a way to “make it work” for an initial setup, with either some of your own ingenious employees or consultants.
 ANSYS has announced partnerships with PTC and GE.
-I assume that this includes some closer integration with their respective IoT platforms Thingworx and Predix.
+I assume that this will include closer integration with their respective IoT platforms, Thingworx and Predix.

 Your mileage may vary on this issue, but recognize the reality of the situation.
 Go into it with eyes wide open.

 Over time, I expect the role of simulation to only rise in the enterprise because of Digital Twins.
-When executives realize the impact they can have on many different stages of the product lifecycle, they’re going to demand new initiatives to develop them.
+When executives realize the impact they can have on many different stages of the product life cycle, they’re going to demand new initiatives to develop Digital Twins.